igor-alexandrov/yandex-webmaster/README.md

 ### Authentication

 Yandex's API uses OAuth for authentication.
-Luckily, the Webmaster gem hides most of the details from you.
+Luckily, the Yandex::Webmaster gem hides most of the details from you.

 If you have never used Webmaster API or you want to change your authentication credentials or your authorization token expired, then you should create new one: